olliekrk/Elevators/README.md

 In the project I made several simple tests to see whether implemented algorithms work properly and cover certain cases.

-Tests are located in the `test.olliekrk.elevators` package.
+They are located in the `test.olliekrk.elevators` package.

-There are still many things that could be improved in those tests, which I would like to do in the future.
+There are still many things that could be improved in those tests, as they cover only simple cases.

 ## Author
 * **Olgierd Królik** - [GitHub](https://github.com/olliekrk) - other projects